Find a Physician Browse

 In large part, these initiatives have been successful, with some SCMG practices opening their schedules and achieving watermark quality and patient experience scores in the process.
 However, misinformation has been circulated in the community that SCH administration is asking providers to limit patient appointment times in medical practices to 10 minutes.
 That is false.
 Most typically, South County Health’s appointment times follow industry standards of 15-30 minutes or longer for established and new patient appointments, respectively.

-In a misrepresented publication, a local newspaper last year negatively insinuated a lower/detrimental level of care that advanced practice providers (APPs) could provide in primary care settings in relations to physicians.
+Additional Details: In a misrepresented publication, a local newspaper last year negatively insinuated a lower/detrimental level of care that Advanced Practice Providers (APPs) could provide in primary care settings in relations to physicians.
+Many APPs and community members took offense to this article and submitted their own letters to the editor.
 In response to the false assertions that were published in this piece, South County Health, along with other healthcare system, academic, and professional organization stakeholders vehemently expressed our collective concerns to the author and publishing editor.
 Despite following appropriate channels, no correction was ever issued.
 To set the record straight, South County Health is providing factually true information on APP’s and their vital role below:

 APP’s are and will remain an integral part of the healthcare delivery system.